 There are two proposal submission deadlines: Sunday, October 27, 2019, and Tuesday, February 11, 2020.

-Applications are currently live and are submitted through Fluidreview .
+Applications are submitted through Fluidreview .

 - Info Session (Sept.
 18 in Lobdell) – This event features a panel of stakeholders across the IDEAS program including online reviewers, judges, grantee teams, facilitators, and mentors.
 This event is designed to unveil the roles that each person plays and their perspectives on the application process and beyond the awards and showcase ceremony.